onnx/onnx/docs/Operators.md

   The operator casts the elements of a given input tensor to a data type specified by the 'to' argument and returns an output tensor of the same size in the converted type.
 The 'to' argument must be one of the data types specified in the 'DataType' enum field in the TensorProto message.

-Litrals string 'NaN' and 'INF' are defined to be supported in a case-insensitive manner when cast from string tensor.
-Other unconvertable strings may cause undefined behaviors from different frameworks.
+  Casting from string tensor in plain (e.g., "3.14" and "1000") and scientific numeric representation (e.g., "1e-5" and "1E8") to all numeric types is supported.
+Values will be implicitly truncated based on the target tensor type's precision.
+For example, converting string "100.5" to an integer may result 100.
+There are some string literals reserved for special floating-point values;
+  "+INF" (and "INF"), "-INF", and "NaN" are positive infinity,  negative infinity, and not-a-number, respectively.
+  Any string which can exactly match "+INF" in a case-insensitive way would be mapped to positive infinite.
+Similarly, this case-insensitive rule is applied to "INF" and "NaN".
+When casting from numeric tensors to string tensors, plain floating-point representation (such as "3.1415926") would be used.

 #### Version